Incredible 1-week Summer Self-Drive Tour of the Ring Road of Iceland & Golden Circle

 • More

-Pick up your car at the international airport in Keflavik before driving through the lunar landscape of the Reykjanes Peninsula to your accommodation in downtown Reykjavik.
-On your way to Iceland’s capital city, you could choose to make a stop at the Blue Lagoon.
+Pick up your car and enjoy the scenic drive through the unique lunar landscape of the Reykjanes Peninsula, making your way to your accommodation in downtown Reykjavik.

 Read more